 Epidemic theory (effective and basic reproduction numbers, epidemic thresholds) and techniques for analysis of infectious disease data (construction and use of epidemic curves, generation numbers, exception reporting and identification of significant clusters)

-Communicable disease control is considered in detail in a separate section of the MFPH Part A syllabus – See module 2g: Communicable Disease.
+Communicable disease control is considered in detail in a separate section of the MFPH Part A syllabus – See Section 2G: Communicable Disease.
 This page covers the basic principles of epidemic theory.

-The basic reproductive rate is affected by several factors:
+The basic reproductive number is affected by several factors:

 - The rate of contacts in the host population

 - The probability of infection being transmitted during contact

 In general, for an epidemic to occur in a susceptible population R0 must be >1, so the number of cases is increasing.1

 In many circumstances not all contacts will be susceptible to infection.
 This is measured by the effective reproductive rate (R)